Hobby, Recreation, Social Clubs & Groups

 Miniature Aircraft Association

-The Miniature Aircraft Association of Tri-Cities holds several fun flies and big bird events each year.
 Their planes run from the very simplest electric to big bird to scale with a growing interest in helicopters & 3D planes.
-Follow us on Facebook

-R/C Unlimiteds
+R/C Unlimited

 Tri-City Radio Control Modelers